gboulant/todogo/doc/talks/talk01.01.userguide.rst

 todogo defines the concept of **context** to manage this situation.
 A context is a named workspace where the journal of tasks is stored.
-When you start using todo, a defaut context is created automatically, but you can create manually as many contexts as you need, and then switch between these contexts.
+When you start using todo, a default context is automatically created, but you can manually create as many contexts as you need, and then switch between these contexts.

-The contexts are managed using the command ``config``:
+The contexts are managed using the ``config`` command:

 .. code:: shell